p2m2/oligopeptides_matching/README.md

 ```

-# Hint : if it doesn't work , try to re-charge the packages like dplyr
+# Hint : if it doesn't work , try to re-charge the packages like dplyr and the ones at the beginning.

 ## R Shiny